-Frontline healthcare staff have always been of great importance to society as a whole, but this pandemic has just further proved not just their value and importance, but also their vulnerability.
-A troubling quote from the Globe and Mail states
+Frontline healthcare staff have always been of great importance to society as a whole.
+This pandemic has further proved not just their value and importance, but also their vulnerability.
+A troubling quote from the Globe and Mail states:

 “Early research suggests high rates of depression, anxiety and burnout” due to COVID-19.
 (1)

-Reading statements like this drive home the importance of establishing reasonable staff schedules that fit both organizational needs and the needs of staff.
-An organized, clear, flexible scheduling process backed by powerful software functionality can help management effectively schedule hospital staff, while allowing them to achieve a healthy work-life balance and avoid burnout and mental strain.
+This quote emphasizes the importance of establishing reasonable staff schedules that fit both organizational and staff needs.
+An organized, clear, flexible scheduling process backed by powerful software functionality can help management effectively schedule hospital staff.
+A schedule that staff are happy with helps achieve a healthy work-life balance and avoid burnout and mental strain.

-We achieve this through software that follows a rules-based engine, only allows staff to work a certain amount of hours, and will automatically fill out schedules according to an organization’s customized anti-burnout criteria.
-It can be taken a step further by allowing staff to self-schedule at the touch of a button, affording greater flexibility and staff empowerment.
+Software achieves this by following a rules-based engine.
+This allows staff to work up to a certain numbers of hours.
+It also automatically fills out schedules according to an organization’s customized anti-burnout criteria.
+It can be taken a step further by allowing staff to choose shifts they want, affording greater flexibility and staff empowerment.

 2. Handles Sudden Changes Easily

 Healthcare organizations are well used to sudden changes and are designed to thrive in emergency situations.
 However, scheduling can all too easily be something that gets in the way, rather than helps.

 Increased demand and workload inevitably puts significant strain on schedulers and schedulees.
 But with scheduling software, it’s simple to handle these sudden changes.